cadbox1/cadell.dev/content/posts/practicing-mindfulness.md

 ## First Week

 The first week is about practicing regularly and exploring further.
-Explore your surroundings, yourself and everything in between and do so with patience and acceptance.
+Explore your senses, surroundings and yourself and do so with patience and acceptance.

 - 2 practices per day, one in the morning then again in the evening or at night.
 - 5 days, Monday-Friday.

 That's about 10 hours in total.

 I think this is a good frequency to get started with because each session flows on from the last.

 If you found the previous 2 practices interesting, challenging or weird then I strongly recommend a week of practice before reading further.